Bourkekev/ms3-your-recipe-hub/README.md

 You can also see it completely in [PDF format here](README_resources/colour-palette-your-recipe-hub.pdf).

-Colours for buttons, like edit and delete were based on different shades of materialize colours.
+Colours for some buttons, like edit and delete were based on different shades of materialize colours.

 #### Fonts